hashicorp/terraform-provider-aws/website/docs/r/rds_cluster.html.markdown

 see [Comparison between Aurora MySQL 1 and Aurora MySQL 2](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/AuroraMySQL.Updates.20180206.html) in the Amazon RDS User Guide.

-Changes to a RDS Cluster can occur when you manually change a parameter, such as `port`, and are reflected in the next maintenance window.
+Changes to an RDS Cluster can occur when you manually change a parameter, such as `port`, and are reflected in the next maintenance window.
 Because of this, Terraform may report a difference in its planning phase because a modification has not yet taken place.
 You can use the